MartinN11/2020-ws_domn/slides.md

 Digital ownership is the

-_"abillity to acces the information and knowledge of physically owned objects at any time, anywhere and use them and control the access of other users to it"_
+_"ability to access the information and knowledge of physically owned objects at anytime, anywhere, and to use them and control the access of other users to it."_

 (Kusper, 2014)